Gelfand Triplets, Continuous and Discrete Bases and Legendre Polynomials: Concluding remarks

 In this paper we present a generalization of the Legendre polynomials to any finite interval $[a,b]$ of the real line.
 These new functions, $W(m,a,b,x)$, constitute an orthonormal and countable basis for the square integrable functions defined in this interval.
 We use these functions to construct bases in `$n$-rectangular' domains $\mathcal R^n=[a_1,b_1]\times[a_2 ,b_2]\times\dots\times[a_n,b_n]\subset \R^n$ as $W(m_1,a_1,b_1,x_1)\otimes W(m_2,a_2,b_2,x_2)\otimes\dots\otimes W(m_n,a_n,b_n,x_n)$.

-A practical application of this construction is the reconstruction of images in an `analogical' procedure in 2D or 3D either in black and white or in color.
+A practical application of this construction could be the reconstruction of images in a kind of `analogical' procedure in 2D or 3D either in black and white or in color.
 To this end, we span some function in terms of series of $W$-functions and just keep a finite number of terms.
 Note that from the enormous contents of information of an image, we -the humans- can just use a minimal part.
 The problem is to give a criteria on how to obtain the relevant part of the information.

-Digital images cannot produce this section, essentially because they produce a restriction to averages on all neighbourhoods of constant dimension of the image.
-The analogical procedure presented in this paper illustrates a smooth realization of the image where the average is not homogeneous, but instead shared according to the values of $W$ around an arbitrary center with arbitrary magnification.
-This idea can be used in general.
-For instance, it may have applications in medicine as an implementation of Ref.~\cite{levenson}.
-In this paper, the authors describe how images of breast cancer can be analysed with great efficiency by trained groups of pigeons (Columba livia).
-In addition, this shows that informations on the pathology are already contained into the image and the problem that remains is to isolate the image from the background.
+Using these Legendre polynomials, we construct Gelfand a triplet supporting a representation of $su(1,1)$ by continuous operators on that triplet.
+We show a property of smoothness on this triplet and the possibility of constructing a multiplication operator on it, which enables us for the construction of so called {\it continuous} bases.
+Relations between usual {\it discrete} orthonormal basis and continuous bases are well established.
+All these notions may be extended to $n$-dimensional systems.